phaserjs/phaser/README.md

 3.20 also introduces the brand new Video Game Object.
 This is a new Game Object is capable of handling playback of a previously loaded video from the Phaser Video Cache, or playing a video based on a given URL.
 Videos can be either local, or streamed.
 To all intents and purposes, a video is a standard Game Object, just like a Sprite.
 And as such, you can do all the usual things to it, such as scaling, rotating, cropping, tinting, making interactive, giving a physics body, etc.

 Transparent videos are also possible via the WebM file format.
-Providing the video file has was encoded with an alpha channel, and providing the browser supports WebM playback (not all of them do), then it willl render in-game with full transparency.
+Providing the video file has was encoded with an alpha channel, and providing the browser supports WebM playback (not all of them do), then it will render in-game with full transparency.
 You can also save a video to the Texture Manager, allowing other Game Objects to use it as their texture, including using it as a sampler2D input for a shader.
 See the Video Game Object class for more details.
 Other Video related changes are as follows:

 There are also updates to Arcade Physics, from the team at GameFroot, helping to fix issues on low, or super-high FPS systems.
 The Facebook Instant Games Plugin has also been updated, fixing a few issues with showing ads and in the docs.
 I've also spent a good while addressing `pixelArt` mode in WebGL, so now _all_ native Game Objects should respect the setting, meaning your games can be crispier than ever before!